RoamGuru Roam Guru

 • Admission: €18

 The largest royal palace in Italy, recently restored to its 18th-century splendor.
 The scale is overwhelming—this was the Savoys' Versailles, designed to compete with the French court.
-The Gallery of Diana, a 80-meter hall of mirrors and stucco, is one of Europe's most spectacular Baroque interiors.
+The Gallery of Diana, an 80-meter hall of mirrors and stucco, is one of Europe's most spectacular Baroque interiors.
+Budget at least three hours; the gardens alone deserve an hour.

 Egyptology in the Alps